buchmayne/trivia/answers.md

     Alex Rodriguez > Philip Rivers > Wilt Chamberlin
     Source: Wikipedia

+2. Relative to their sport, what athlete scored more over the course of thier career?

+    A. Derek Jeter is in X place all time in career hits

+    B. LeBron James is in Y place all time in career assists

+    C. LaDainian Tomlinson is in Z place all time in career rushing touchdowns scored

+    Order X, Y, and Z from highest to lowest

+    LD 2nd, Jeter 6th, Lebron 8th

 Topic: Identify the International City by the Skyline
     1. Moscow
     2. Hong Kong